 There can be many reasons why you have trouble chewing:

 You may not have enough teeth to efficiently chew with and/or support your jaw joints.
 So if you are missing Teeth or have loose dentures, you may want to consider dental implants or dental implant supported dentures to replace what is missing.

 Alternately, you may have enough teeth to chew with but your teeth may not fit together properly causing trauma to your teeth and chewing inefficiencies.
 As a result, your teeth may have worn until they are quite short or too flat.
-Sometimes these situations can be addressed with small adjustments to your teeth though sometimes orthodontics and/or dental crowns and bridges may be required.
+Sometimes these situations can be addressed with small adjustments to your teeth though sometimes orthodontics and/or restorative dentistry may be required.
 Dr. Malfair relies on methodologies he learned being a Kois Mentor to address these cases.

 Other times, your chewing system may be fine and harmonious but your jaw joints may have issues.
 Temporal Mandibular Joint disorders (TMJ,TMD) are often multifactorial in nature.
 Dr. Malfair is well versed in these problems and, together with his dental specialist colleagues, physiotherapists, massage therapists and chiropractic partners, he will help you get on the road to wellness.